noseglasses/ergodox-layout/README.md

 This is my personal layout for the [ErgoDox EZ](https://ergodox-ez.com/).

-This layout uses [Papageno](https://github.com/noseglasses/papageno) to process special key combinations.
+*Please note:* This layout uses [Papageno](https://github.com/noseglasses/papageno) to process special key combinations.
 Papageno is currently not officially integrated with the [QMK firmware](https://github.com/qmk/qmk_firmware/) therefore to build it, you need a patched version of QMK you can find [here](https://github.com/noseglasses/qmk_firmware).

 ## Special Features

 At first glance, my layout is quite ordinary.
 It uses two layers for normal characters and special characters and some more layers for other stuff.
-However, some of the other layers (2 - ..) are currently inactive.
+However, some of the other layers `(2 - ..)` are currently inactive.

 What's special about this keymap is the use of the thumb keys.
-I want to do as much work as possible with the four large ErgoDox thumb keys.
+I want to do as much work as possible with my thumbs and specially on the four large ErgoDox thumb keys as they are most convenient to reach.

 Therefore, I assign key combinations to them that trigger

-*space,
-*backspace,
-*tab,
+* space,
+* backspace,
+* tab,
-*shift-tab (untab),
+* shift-tab (untab),
-*double tab (e.g. for auto completion),
+* double tab (e.g. for auto completion),
-*enter,
+* enter,
-*shift (one-shot) and
+* shift (one-shot) and
-*layer toggle to symbol layer (one-shot).
+* layer toggle to symbol layer (one-shot).

-A similar assignment could also be achieved by using tap dances.
+A similar assignment could of course also be achieved by using tap dances.
-But to me it seems more healthy to tap two keys with two different thumbs in a row.
-This is where [Papageno](https://github.com/noseglasses/papageno) comes in.
+But to me it seems more healthy to tap two keys with two different thumbs in a row than with the same thumb.
+This is where [Papageno](https://github.com/noseglasses/papageno), a pattern-matching libray comes in.
 It enables the definition of key sequences, chords and clusters.
 Even combinations of all of those are possible.
 It is possible to use matrix key-positions but also keycodes to define sequences, chords and clusters.

-By these means we can easily handle eight actions with just four keys.
+In this way we can easily handle eight different actions, i.d. keys being send, with just four different keys.
+And it would be possible to add even more functionality to the same four thumb keys.
 And all this without any keys permanently held.
 Neat?

 The following provides a description of the exact assignments between keys pressed and keys send.